leon332157/leon332157.github.io/content/blog/tailscale/index.md

-+++
+---
-title = "My first time experience with Tailscale VPN" summary = "My motivation to try Tailscale and how it improves my workflow"
+summary: My motivation to try Tailscale and how it improves my workflow
-+++
+title: My first time experience with Tailscale VPN
+---

 ## My previous VPN infrastructure